mathesar-foundation/mathesar-wiki/engineering/reports/list-datatype.md

 - ArrayLengthLessThan
 - ArrayLengthLessOrEqual
 - ArrayNotEmpty
+- ArrayContains

 But, some minor modifications have to be done.
 For computing the **length** of an array, in SQL we have to pass a `dimension` argument.
 To be able to have these filters working for 1 dimension then, we have to fix this argument to **1** in the meantime.

+In the case of `ArrayContains`, we have to make sure it uses the correct operator, e.g. the proper [SA comparator class](https://docs.sqlalchemy.org/en/14/dialects/postgresql.html#sqlalchemy.dialects.postgresql.ARRAY.Comparator.contains).

+**The filters have still to be modified.**
 ### Frontend
 #### Creating an Array column
 Any data type can have its version in Array.
 Therefore, it doesn't seem a good idea to list each possible Array type in the data types dropdown list: